fib-international/structuralcodes/docs/theory/crs.md

 # Coordinate system and sign convention

 ## Coordinate system
-StructuralCodes adopts a coordinate system **GRS** with the following conventions:
+StructuralCodes adopts a global reference system (GRS) with the following conventions:

 **$x$-axis**
 : Points out of the screen (toward the observer).